swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-This will set the wasabi preference task local value _for the duration of that child task_ to `.withWasabi`.
+This will set the wasabi preference task-local value _for the duration of that child task_ to `.withWasabi`.

 If we had two meals to prepare, we could either set the value for both of them, like this: